MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

 }
 ```

 However, a broad alert like this one is generally not recommended.
-Learn how we can scope down this alert to focus on the events we care about below.
+In the following section you will learn how to scope down this alert to focus on the events we care about.

 ### Adjusting the alert scope